lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

-When you first encounter a new technology, like **svelte** for instance, a natural thing to do is to inject it in a simple html page to see how it fits.
+When you first encounter a new technology, like **svelte** for instance, a natural thing to do is to test it in a simple html page to see how it fits.

 This is what we are going to do here.